wedeling/EasySurrogate/tutorials/L96_ANN/L96_ANN.md

 # End Easysurrogate modification #
 ##################################
 ```
-Here, `campaign = es.Campaign(load_state=True)` loads the pre-trained QSN surrogate from `tests/lorenz96_qsn/train_surrogate.py`, and we use the HDF5 training data from
-`tests/lorenz96_qsn/lorenz96.py` to select the `X_k` and `B_k` snapshots at the timestep corresponding to the maximum lag that was specified.
+Here, `campaign = es.Campaign(load_state=True)` loads the pre-trained ANN surrogate from `tests/lorenz96_qsn/train_surrogate.py`, and we use the HDF5 training data from `tests/lorenz96_ann/lorenz96.py` to select the `X_k` and `B_k` snapshots at the timestep corresponding to the maximum lag that was specified.
 Upon finishing the training step, the corresponding first time-lagged feature vector is automatically stored in the surrogate.

 The second modification involves replacing the call to the surrogate with a call to `surrogate.predict`: